utopia-php/pay/README.md

 ## System Requirements

-Utopia Framework requires PHP 8.0 or later.
+Utopia Pay requires PHP 8.0 or later.
 We recommend using the latest PHP version whenever possible.

 ## Authors